Simulate a passive network & check the hydraulics

 - The operating points move at most along the pump curve.

-- A lower mass flow than required results, which manifests as a higher temperature difference.
+- A lower mass flux than required results, which manifests as a higher temperature difference.

 This effect demonstrates the correct feedback of the installed pump on the network in the dynamic simulation.
 For a passive network, it is important to carefully match the pump capacity to the network pressure losses.